Anteru/kyla/doc/source/index.rst

   Either a URL or a directory, containing *source packages*.

 Installation database
-  A database describing the installation package (source packages, files, etc.)
+  A database describing the installation package (source packages, files, etc.) This is always stored in an installation package.

 Deployment database
   Stores all installed files and their content hashes.
 The deployment database is created during the installation and can be used to validate and repair an installation, as well as uninstalling.